rahildoshi97/pymatlib/paper/paper.md

 **Key Advantage**: PyMatLib is the only tool that combines symbolic mathematics with intelligent dependency resolution, enabling seamless integration with simulation frameworks while maintaining scientific reproducibility.

+Unlike existing tools, PyMatLib uniquely combines symbolic mathematics [@sympy], automatic dependency resolution, and seamless integration with scientific computing workflows [@numpy; @matplotlib].
+The library integrates directly with simulation frameworks like pystencils [@pystencils] and waLBerla [@walberla] for high-performance computing applications.
+PyMatLib is open-source, distributed under the BSD-3-Clause license.
+Code and documentation to use this package are available on [GitHub](https://github.com/rahildoshi97/pymatlib/tree/master).

 # Acknowledgements